dburian/transformer_document_embedding/log/hparam_logging.md

 written as tensors instead of scalars.
 This complicated the scanning for metrics and to be honest was the last drop for me.

-I've written a lot of code for this approach so I'll share it at the end fo this file.
+I've written a lot of code for this approach so I'll share it at the end of this file.

 ### The easy, no-hparam-config approach

 The solution was just to log the hparam values at the root of the experiment directory.
-Thats it.
+That's it.
 HParams on their own infer all the hparam types, and metrics from children directories.
 No duplicate metrics required, less code, no hacks.